-- Parents can wait for their children at the Lynwood or Eastwood gates at the end of the school day or agree alternative meeting points with their child.
+- Parent/carer can wait for their children at the Lynwood or Eastwood gates at the end of the school day or agree alternative meeting points with their child.

 Please note, children in years 4, 5 and 6 can walk home but school office must be notified that permission has been allowed.

-- Meyler Gates are at the bottom of Meyler Avenue.
+- Meyler Gates (green cross on map above) are at the bottom of Meyler Avenue.
 Meyler Avenue runs parallel to St Walburgas Road and is off the A586 Poulton Road which becomes Westcliffe Drive.

-- Lynwood Gates are at the bottom of Lynwood Avenue, which runs off Layton town centre (Westcliffe Drive) by P&G Stores.
+- Lynwood Gates (purple cross on map above) are at the bottom of Lynwood Avenue, which runs off Layton town centre (Westcliffe Drive) by P&G Stores.

-- Eastwood Gates – Eastwood Avenue is at the bottom of Highbury Avenue.
+- Eastwood Gates (blue cross on map above) – Eastwood Avenue is at the bottom of Highbury Avenue.
 Highbury runs off Westcliffe Drive just past the Tesco Express.
 You can find the gate at the bottom of Eastwood Avenue on the right.

 COVID -19 PE, Bags, Packed Lunches & Equipment

 - At present we request children do not bring bags into school unless it is a book bag provided by school

 - A suitable packed lunch bag or container can be brought into school.
 Clearly named.